ethancoote/NHL-rank/README.md

 ```
 winPoints = 1
 losePoints = 0
-k = 64
+k = 32
 ```

 The winPoints and losePoints variables act as percentages.
 In this case, the winner earns 100% of available points, and the loser earns 0% of available points.

-The k value determines the maximum points that a team can earn from a single win.
-A k value of 64 makes large swings in rating more likely.
-A value of 64 is used due to the relatively small sample size of a single NHL season.
+The 'k' value determines the maximum points that a team can earn from a single win.
+A 'k' value of 32 will allow teams to gain/lose points at a moderately fast rate.
+A value of 32 is used due to the relatively small sample size of a single NHL season.

 If the home team were to win, the final algorithm would look like this: